Guardians vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- In their last 10 games with a total, the Guardians and their opponents have combined to hit the over five times.
+- The Guardians and their opponents have combined to hit the over four times in their last 10 games with a total.

 Guardians Betting Records & Stats

-- The Guardians have put together a 21-17 record in games they were favored on the moneyline (winning 55.3% of those games).
+- The Guardians have gone 22-17 in games they were favored on the moneyline (winning 56.4% of those games).

-- Cleveland has a record of 16-14 when it has played as moneyline favorites with odds of -125 or shorter (53.3% winning percentage).
+- Cleveland has a record of 24-21 when playing as moneyline favorites with odds of -110 or shorter (53.3% winning percentage).

-- The Guardians have an implied moneyline win probability of 55.6% in this matchup.
+- Based on this matchup's moneyline, the Guardians' implied win probability is 52.4%.

-- Cleveland has played in 74 games with over/under set, and have combined with opponents to go over the total 29 times (29-41-4).
+- In the 75 games in which oddsmakers have set an over/under for Cleveland, it has combined with opponents to go over the total 29 times (29-42-4).

 - The Guardians have a 7-3-0 record ATS this season.